-We are proud of our CEREC® machine, as this tool has revolutionized the patient experience of receiving crowns, inlays, onlays, and veneers.
+We are proud of our CEREC® machine, as this tool has revolutionized the patient experience.

-CEREC® is an in-office computer-aided design and manufacturing system that utilizes the unique software to create digital designs for custom restorations, based on scans of the patient’s mouth.
-The CEREC milling unit uses these scans to fabricate restorations from solid ceramic blocks, available in a variety of shades to match virtually any patient’s teeth.
-Within about one hour, we can produce an aesthetically pleasing and durable crown, inlay, onlay, or veneer, and secure it to the patient’s tooth.
+Our in-office CAD/CAM technology utilizes the unique software to create digital designs for custom restorations, based on scans of the patient’s mouth.
+The CEREC milling unit uses these scans to fabricate custom ceramic restorations.
+Our doctor selects the solid ceramic block based on the shade to match your neighboring teeth.
+The ceramic restoration material is available in a variety of shades to match virtually any patient’s teeth.

 Digital radiograph, better known as digital x-ray provides a better experience for patients.
 The radiation that a patient is subjected to from tradition x-rays is a concern for patients.
 Comparatively, our digital x-rays is approximately an 80% reduction that patients are subjected to.